alanzanattadev/atom-molecule-dev-environment/doc/plugin-creator/create-plugin.md

 plugin's `controller`.
 The controller is an object with the following methods:

-  * **onData** *(data: string, taskAPI: TaskAPI, helperAPI: HelperAPI): void*: this method is called every time some data is emitted by the tool.
+  * **onData** *(data: string, taskAPI: TaskAPI, helperAPI: HelperAPI): void*: this method is called every time some data is emitted by the tool, on stdout or stderr.
-  * **onExit** *(code: number, taskAPI: TaskAPI, helperAPI: helperAPI): void*: this method is called on the tool's exit.
+  * **onExit** *(code: number, taskAPI: TaskAPI, helperAPI: helperAPI): void*: this method is called when the tool exits, successfully or not
-  * **onError** *(errcode: Number, taskAPI: TaskAPI, helperAPI: helperAPI): void*: this method is called if the command executed in the strategy fails.
+  * **onError** *(errcode: Number, taskAPI: TaskAPI, helperAPI: helperAPI): void*: this method is called when the tool exits unsuccessfully (e.g. main returns 1).

 These methods are the only way for your plugin to execute code and interact with the tool's output.

-[Comment]: # (TODO - Add details)

 See [TaskAPI reference](./TaskAPI-reference.md) and [HelperAPI reference](./HelperAPI-reference.md) for details.